 However, omnipresence doesn’t ensure engagement.
 Remember that many people are turned off by the negative tone of political ads.
 Commercial-skipping technology is common on most TVs, and ad blockers are popular on all web browsers.

 I believe the winning move is to provide an escape from all the noise.
-And this is where sponsored content become relevant for PR agencies.
+And this is where sponsored content becomes relevant for PR agencies.
 The key is guaranteed results.
 If you get a chance for guaranteed media placements, audience metrics, clicks and engagement in a saturated media landscape, you take it.

-Not all sponsored content providers offer guarantees, so be sure to do some digging.
+Not all branded content providers offer guarantees, so be sure to do some digging.
 And search out providers that work with the nation’s biggest media outlets to ensure your reach is as big as possible.

 Q: What is the best timing for media distribution and placements this election season?